 If your condition doesn't meet a listing in the Blue Book, you may still qualify for SSDI or SSI benefits based on a "Medical-Vocational Allowance," which takes into account your age, educational level, work history, and Residual Functional Capacity (RFC) to determine whether you can work.
 Your RFC is an assessment of the maximum mental and physical abilities that you retain in spite of your impairments.

 The most common forms of treatment for cancer—radiation, chemotherapy, and surgery—all have the potential to cause severe and permanent functional limitations.
 Radiation can cause persistent joint pain, lymphedema, or Lhermitte's Syndrome, marked by an electrical sensation that shoots down the spine and spreads throughout the affected nerves.
 Chemotherapy is virtually always accompanied by nausea, fatigue, weakness, and a panoply of other ailments, many of which can linger even after the treatment has ceased.
+The most common long-term side effects of cancer treatment are cognitive issues such as memory disorders and slowed thought processes.

 If the side effects of your treatment leave you unable to perform full-time work, you'll qualify for benefits under a Medical-Vocational Allowance.
 It is critical that you provide Social Security with medical evidence proving the functional limitations you experience due to treatment.
 Your doctors' treatment notes, your hospital records, and the results of diagnostic testing (such as MRIs, x-rays, CT scans, blood tests, lumbar punctures, ultrasounds, or tumor biopsies) should all be submitted to Social Security as soon as they're available.
 Third-party statements from friends, neighbors, and former co-workers can also lend credibility to your allegations.